-I kept staring at her while my heart cooled down, as I imagined that she would lift her gaze again and face mine, but she didn’t.
-When she lowered her head and coughed, I walked a few steps away from my friends.
+My heart sank.
+I kept staring at her while my insides cooled down.
+I pictured her holding my gaze again and saying something very different, but she didn’t.
+When she lowered her head and coughed, I turned around and shuffled away from my friends.

-I don’t know how much time passed before any of us spoke again, but Frank changed the subject.
+I don’t know how much time passed before any of us spoke again.

 “You idiot,” Betty said, deflated.
 “That’s the most ridiculous thing I’ve ever heard.
-And you would regret it later when you have to pay taxes on that kind of income.”
+And you would regret it later when you paid taxes on that kind of income.”

-Frank was holding a cigarette between his lips while he struck a match.
+Frank held a cigarette between his lips while he struck a match.
 He lit the cigarette and inhaled deeply before blowing the smoke into the night sky.

 “I know it’s risky, but the ship must hide some kind of advanced technology, right?
 We could try to pry open the wall, pull out some cables or whatever.
-Forget about a new car, we could even buy a boat so we can sail around the world.”
+Forget about a new car, we could even buy a boat to sail around the world.”

 “That’s nothing but another empty dream,” I muttered.
 “There’s no way we are getting rich off aliens.”

-After a few seconds, Betty let out a long sigh and looked up at the spaceship.
+After a long moment, Betty let out a long sigh and looked up at the spaceship.

 “The government people will come and take it away.
 We’ll never see it again.”

-I lifted my gaze in the direction of where the cops led those two weird guys away.
+I lifted my gaze in the direction of where the cops had led those two weird aliens away.
 I guess they’ll end up in some holding cell next to thieves, burglars, and drunk men who hit their wives.

 I couldn’t stop my hands from trembling.
 I feared for the future of my species.

-“I knew that the aliens were dangerous, but I never thought they’d be evil,” I said in a thin voice.
+“I knew that the aliens were dangerous,” I said in a thin voice, “but I never thought they’d be evil.”

 Frank huffed and wheezed.
-I noticed Betty standing up and patting the skirt of her dress.
+Betty stood up and patted the skirt of her dress.

 “Let’s just go home.”

 I had been hoping for an adventure that would make us feel special.
-I think that was why the three of us had been exploring around since we were children.
+I think that was why the three of us had loved to explore our surroundings since we were children.
 We were fifteen years old, we weren’t supposed to be scared of anything.
-I wanted to experience new and exciting things.
+I wished to experience new and exciting things.